Japan City Guides: Nagoya Highlights

 At the heart of Nagoya lies its iconic, green-roofed castle, serene and stately amid the city's soaring skyscrapers.
 Encircled by acres of beautiful, well-manicured parkland, including a small teahouse in a traditional Japanese garden, Nagoya Castle is the first stop for most visitors.
 Nagoya Castle was first built in 1612 by Tokugawa Ieyasu, characterized by two golden "shachi" dolphins adorning the roof.

 After burning down in World War II, Nagoya Castle was rebuilt by the city in 1959, and now serves as a museum of artifacts from the Edo Period.
 Spring is particularly beautiful season here, with 2,000 cherry blossom trees in delicate, cloud-like bloom around the grounds.
+The original Hommaru Palace at Nagoya Castle is presently being restored and the first stage opened in 2013, with full completion expected by 2018.

 Another must-see in Nagoya is the city's Osu Kannon Temple.
-Painted in a vibrant red and busy with worshippers all year, this religious site is especially crowded during traditional holidays and seasonal festivals.
+Painted in a vibrant red and busy with worshipers all year, this religious site is especially crowded during traditional holidays and seasonal festivals.
 Flea markets held on the 18th and 28th of each month draw crowds of antique collectors and bargain hunters to Osu Kannon's grounds and make a great place to pick up camera gear at bargain prices.

 Few tourist attractions boast as their main draw an item which none have seen for hundreds of years, which none are permitted to see, and which may not even exist.
 Yet this is the case with Nagoya's Atsuta Shrine, said to be the resting place of Kusanagi no Tsurugi, a legendary sword which forms part of the mythical Japanese Imperial Regalia.